-Swing the lift frame up to its approximate working position and hold with a hoist or fork-lift for assembly of the lift mechanism.

-The bottom surface inside the two prong receiver channels should measure about 10 inches above the ground in the working position.
+Swing the lift frame to its approximate working position and hold with a hoist or forklift for assembly of the lift mechanism.
+The bottom surface inside the two prong receiver channels should measure 10 inches above the ground in the working position.

-4. Locate a 90° O-ring/flare adapter in the hard-ware bag from the parts box.
+Locate a 90° O-ring/flare adapter in the hardware bag and the lift cylinder from the parts box.
 Turn the O-ring end into the port of the lift cylinder so that the flare end is toward the rod end of the cylinder when tightened.

-Pin the base of the cylinder between the center lugs of the lift frame with the 3/4" x 3" clevis pin provided.
+Pin the base of the cylinder between the center lugs of the lift frame with the 3/4" x 3" clevis pin.
 The hydraulic fitting should be on the right side of the cylinder.

-Remove four lift links from the parts box.
-From the hardware bag, remove two 3/4" x 4 1/4" hex bolts, two 3/4" lock nuts and two 3/4" l.D. shim washers.
-Also remove one 1/2" x 3 1/4" hex bolt, one 1/2" lock nut and the upper link spacer bushing.
+Remove the upper and lower lift links from the parts box.
+From the hardware bag find two 3/4" x 4 1/4" hex bolts, two 3/4" I.D. machine bushings, two 3/4 lock nuts, a 1/2" x 3 1/4" hex bolt, a 1/2" lock nut, and the upper and lower link spacers.
+Then, remove the 1/2" x 4" hex bolt and 1/2" lock nut from the tabs on the push frame.

-Identify the RH and LH upper and lower links by referring to Drawing 4203.
+Identify the RH and LH upper and lower links by referring to drawing 5259.
 Links should be assembled with stop surfaces away from the lift cylinder.